samuano76/OpenShift-Sispi-CustomRoute-HAProxy26/README.md

 **NOTE:** the deployed router cannot be customized because is managed by the Ingress operator, every change will be reconciliated.
 This is useful just to have all the needed resources to use as a skeleton for the manual deployment.

-If we need to segregate the routers (default and the shard) on different sets of nodes, is possible to define a `nodePlacement` section.
-With the `routeSelector` field, the shard will take care *only* of the routes with label `type: sharded`:

 ```
 $ export DOMAIN_NAME=shard.ocp.example.com